Olešnice (Blansko District): History

 The first written false record of Olešnice is from 1073, the document is however from 1163.
 During the colonization of the Bohemian border regions in the mid-13th century, German colonists built new settlement on the east bank opposite the village Olešnice in the area of today's marketplace.
 The original part of the village was called Moravian Olešnice while the German part was called German Olešnice.

 Olešnice was firstly part of the Louka estate and was owned by the Lords of Lomnice.
 During their rule in 1408, Olešnice was promoted to a town.
 In the 15th century, the town was acquired by the Pernštejn family and in 1560, the Louka estate was joined to the Kunštát estate.
 In these times, agricultural production was focused on growing flax and cereals, and eight guilds were established here.
 Olešnice was especially known for production of canvas.

 During the Thirty Years' War, Olešnice suffered heavy damage and about 800 inhabitants left the devastated site.
 It became an insignificant village again.
 In 1742, during the War of the Austrian Succession, Olešnice was the site of a clash of the largest armies in the area.
 In 1759, the separate administered Moravian and German parts merged into one whole.
 In the second half of the 18th century, Olešnice became the centre of evangelicals.

 In the beginning of the 19th century Olešnice suffered from several fires whereof the most devastating was the 1827 fire.

-In December 1999 it acquired the town status.
+In 1999, Olešnice was promoted to a town.

+Demographics

 Economy

 In 1816, the Danzinger family blueprint workshop was established.
 It is the last workshop in the country that still works today.
 This technology has been used here unchanged since 1849 and is included in the UNESCO Intangible Cultural Heritage Lists.
 The tradition of dyeing here dates back to the 16th century.

+Transport

+There are no railways or major roads passing through the municipality.